My mission is to empower.

 About Me

-As an avid mover and shaker, you’ll find me immersed in the lively community of Asheville.
-I love lifting weights at the gym, teaching and taking Lagree, playing with aerial silks, finding balance through yoga, and chasing my wild children everywhere.
-My life is centered around movement.
+As an avid mover and shaker, you’ll find me everywhere Asheville.
+I love lifting weights at the gym, climbing rocks, teaching and taking Lagree, playing with acro, finding balance through yoga, and these days mostly chasing my wild children.

 I received my Doctor of Physical Therapy degree from the George Washington University, but my love of movement started well before that.
-While working at a desk job out of college, I realized the indispensable connection between physical activity and mental well-being.
+While working at a desk job out of college, I realized how much I needed the movement to stay sane and balanced.
 I started to challenge myself through triathlons and half marathons.
-As my devotion to fitness deepened, so did my profound desire to empower others on their journey towards strength and wellness.
-This led me to dabble in personal and group fitness training.
+I started loving movement and fitness more and more and this led me to dabble in personal and group fitness training.
 Completing physical therapy school was the natural progression.

 Since earning my clinical doctorate, I have dedicated countless hours to furthering my knowledge and honing my expertise.
-Through over 300 hours (and counting) of advanced coursework, in addition to a Lagree and 250 hr Yoga Certification, I have continuously expanded my skill set, ensuring that my clients receive the best care and support.
+Through over 300 hours (and counting) of advanced coursework, in addition to a Lagree and 250 hour Yoga Certification, I have continuously expanded my skill set so that my clients receive the best care and support.

 My coursework includes: